CM points on Shimura curves via QM-equivariant isogeny volcanoes: Sporadic CM points on Shimura Curves

-\begin{lemma} For each of the 227 pairs $(D,N)$ in Table \ref{table:additional_knowns_table}, the curve $X_0^D(N)_{/\mathbb{Q}}$ has a sporadic CM point. \end{lemma} \begin{proof} For each pair $(D,N)$ appearing in the referenced table, from \S \ref{inf_deg_2_section} we know that $X_0^{D}(1)_{/\mathbb{Q}}$ does not have infinitely many degree $2$ points and hence $X_0^{D}(N)_{/\mathbb{Q}}$ does not have infinitely many degree $2$ points.
-At the same time, this curve has a CM point of degree $2$, which is therefore necessarily sporadic. \end{proof} We are now prepared to end state the main result of this section:
+For each of the 181 pairs $(D,N)$ with either $D \in \mathcal{D}$ and $N = 1$ or with $(D,N) \in \mathcal{E}$, the curve $X_0^D(N)_{/\mathbb{Q}}$ has a sporadic CM point. \end{lemma} \begin{proof} For each such pair $(D,N)$, we know from \S \ref{inf_deg_2_section} that $X_0^{D}(1)_{/\mathbb{Q}}$ does not have infinitely many degree $2$ points and hence $X_0^{D}(N)_{/\mathbb{Q}}$ does not have infinitely many degree $2$ points.
+At the same time, we compute that this curve has a CM point of degree $2$, which is therefore necessarily sporadic. \end{proof} We are now prepared to end with the main result of this section: